minio/minio/docs/bucket-notifications/nats-minio.md

 ### Step 1: Add NATS endpoint to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
-Update the NATS configuration block in ``config.json`` as follows.
+Update the NATS configuration block in ``config.json`` as follows:

 ```
 "nats": {